pubmania/pubmania.github.io/_posts/2016-11-23-note-7-to-oneplus-3.md

 Features I Loved:

  1. Battery life

- * Superfast Chargingwith Dash Charger
+ 1. Superfast Charging with Dash Charger
- * Display and inbuilt Night mode
+ 1. Display and inbuilt Night mode
- * Ringer Switch
+ 1. Ringer Switch
- * Inbuilt Colour control for LED Notification
+ 1. Inbuilt Colour control for LED Notification
- * Smooth minimal interface
+ 1. Smooth minimal interface
- * No bloatware
+ 1. No bloatware
- * Fingerprint Scanner doubles as Home button
+ 1. Fingerprint Scanner doubles as Home button
- * Gesture support for flash light
+ 1. Gesture support for flash light
- * Ability to swap Capacitive button functionality
+ 1. Ability to swap Capacitive button functionality
- * Dual Sim Card capability - Allows me to carry one phone for both work and personal numbers.
+ 1. Dual Sim Card capability - Allows me to carry one phone for both work and personal numbers.

 Sure all of the above can be pretty similar on all high end handsets but what makes it unique for OnePlus 3 is the price point of £329.
 That price is